Of course we all hope we'll never need to make any cancer decisions…

 Do you see what a GEM this book will be for those having to make some big cancer decisions?

 I always get excited when I know a post I'm working on will help SO many people, and this post was definitely one of them.
-You can get her book here below PLUS scroll down for more resources she recommends, those that were a great help in her own research.
+You can get Susan's book below and scroll down for more resources she recommends that were a great help in her own research.

 Get Susan's book here, either for yourself so you're ready in case you ever need to make similar cancer decisions, or for someone you know who is fighting the cancer battle now: Walking on the Ceiling.